remyd1/containers-benchs/methods_and_results/core_i5-4590/singularity_centos7_single_core.md

     /usr/bin/time -o /usr/local/test/time_simple_linpack.o /usr/local/test/linpack_simple > /usr/local/test/results_simple_linpack.o
 ```

-Note : it does not change from a performance point of view : 5.828 GFlops for the average on 3 runs (8.7% lower than bare-metal results).
+Note: it does not change from a performance point of view: 5.828 GFlops for the average on 3 runs (8.7% lower than bare-metal results).

 ```bash